dotnet/iot/src/devices/Vcnl4040/README.md

 Official manufacturer documentation: [Datasheet](https://www.vishay.com/docs/84274/vcnl4040.pdf)

-## Ambient light sensor configuration
+## Ambient light sensor
-### Measuring
-To provide flexibility in tailoring your measurements to specific conditions, the VCNL4040 allows you to fine-tune the integration time, which dictates how long light is sampled and influences measurement sensitivity in varying lighting environments.
-When using a shorter integration time like 80ms, the sensor collects data for a brief period, resulting in each recorded unit of light representing a more significant light intensity.
+The VCNL4040 allows you to configure the integration time, which dictates how long light is sampled and influences measurement sensitivity in varying lighting environments.
+When using a shorter integration time like 80 ms, the sensor collects data for a brief period, resulting in each recorded unit of light representing a more significant light intensity.
 Consequently, the maximum measurable lux for an 80ms integration time reaches 6553.5 lux.

 Conversely, with an extended integration time, you wait longer for the same number of light measurements, implying a relatively lower rate of light events and indicating reduced ambient light.
 Therefore, at the maximum integration time of 640ms, the VCNL4040 can measure up to 819.2 lux.

-It's important to note that increasing the integration time not only impacts sensitivity but also enhances measurement resolution within the specified range.
+**Important**: increasing the integration time not only impacts sensitivity but also enhances measurement resolution within the specified range.

 The parameter dependency is:
 |Integration time [ms]|Resolution [lux]|Detection range [lux]|